ampproject/amphtml/spec/amp-versioning-policy.md

 ## Versioning

-- We use [semver](http://semver.org/) terminology, but see below for changes from simple semver.
 - The AMP JS library and its extensions are versioned.
 There is also an **[AMP release](https://github.com/ampproject/amphtml/releases/)** that corresponds to the precise code.
 Each major and minor version may correspond to many AMP releases.
 - AMP is **released** about once per week and each release has a unique version number.
 With each release, AMP pages are rendered with the latest code for the respective major/minor versions of the AMP JS library and extensions.